aesheppard/TETyper/README.md

 The --bam and --assembly options can also be useful for re-running samples with different parameters for flanking sequence extraction (e.g. a different flank length).

-### Changes in version ??
+### Changes in version 1.2
 - Removed support for reverse/forward interleaved fq files.
 - Updated dependencies to the latest versions (where possible).
 - Added options for running variant calling (deletions, homo/heterozygous SNVs) and flank extraction separately.
 - Implemented cleanup of files in the spades folder (with the option to retain them).
--  Introduced ability to execute multiple samples concurrently using Snakemake.
+- Introduced ability to run multiple samples concurrently using Snakemake.
 - Included a summary file encompassing all samples for easier processing.

 ## A note on spades